AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 ### Complexity Analysis

-Two elements of complexity will be analysed: the size of SPV proofs between simplex-chains, and the network overall.
+Two elements of complexity will be analyzed: the size of SPV proofs between simplex-chains, and the network overall.

 #### Tiling Complexity